Sarracenia complex hybrid seedlings. Notice the amount of variation.

 Growing Juvenile Plants

-Juvenile Sarracenia can be raised in a terrarium under lights for two years before they need to join the adults and start the cycle of seasons.
+Juvenile Sarracenia can be raised indoors under lights for two years before they need to join the adults and start the cycle of seasons outdoors.
+They do not have to be in a terrarium.
 When the Sarracenia seedlings have about 5 leaves, they can be transplanted into pots with the plants spaced about 2 cm apart or 9 to a standard 8.5 cm (3 inch) pot.
 If you use long fibered sphagnum, it should be chopped into 1 cm or shorter lengths so the plants can be transplanted later without breaking the roots.
-The pots should be put into a terrarium under 25W of fluorescent lighting per square foot.
-The lights should be on for 16 to 18 hours per day and it is a good idea to line the outside of the terrarium with aluminum foil or mirrors to maximize the amount of light the plants get.
-As the plants grow too large for the community pots, you may want to transplant the larger ones individually into 5 cm (2 inch) pots.

 If you have a greenhouse that stays between 15° to 32°C (60° to 90°F) year round you can push your Sarracenia there as well.
 At higher latitudes they may need some supplementary lighting in the winter to keep them from going dormant.
 The plants benefit from being bumped up into larger pots sooner.
 They can go immediately individually into 5 cm (2 inch) pots and after a year into 8.5 cm (3 inch) pots.